joccing/ICT303-assignment1/README.md

 # ICT303 Assignment1
 Hi Students of ICT303!

-This code allows you to download the training and test data for **Assignment 1** into a folder on your google colab.
+This code allows you to download the training and test data for **Assignment 1** into a folder on your local directory.

-Simply create a cell at the beginning of your notebook (Colab/Jupyter/VSCode), and copy and paste this code there:
+Simply create a cell at the beginning of your **Colab or Jupyter or VSCode** notebook, and copy and paste this code there:

 ```python
 import os